pawbyte/stg_ex/README.md

 #include "stg_ex.h"

-//Make sure to include SDL2 into your compiler/build system for this to work.

 int main( int argc, char* args[] )
 {
     std::string hello_world = "Hello World, the sky is blue, the ocean is too!";